ChrisToxz/SJR-PixelStick/README.md

 The LED refresh rate runs at a constant rate (eg every 20ms) but this can be varied in the interface.
 Some of the other apps I looked at just seem to let the refresh happen whenever it can.
 I wanted to have a constant, dependable rate.

+## Operation

+When the device is first switched on, the LEDs flash red then green then blue to show it is alive.
+By default it enters WAP mode and this is indicated by a brief sweep of the LEDs in green.
+Connect your phone/laptop to the ESP8266's wifi and access webpage 192.168.4.1.
+My Android phone doesn't like mDNS and I didn't want to install Bonjour but you can use **sjrps.local** if your phone does.
+You'll see the inteface shown below and be able to control the pixelstick from it.
+If you hold the user switch closed until after the intial colour flashes as you power on, the device will attempt to connect to the WiFi network using the credentials in **secrets.h**.
+You can change these later via the web interface.
+A successful connection will be indicated by a sweep of the LEDs in blue rather than green.
+If there's a connection failure, the device drops back to WAP mode and a green sweep is seen instead.

+All communication after the web page is loaded is via websockets.
+The connection status is shown as a green or red indicator at the right hand end of the menu bar, next to the battery voltage indicators.
+The menu bar is responsive and looks a little different depending on the device you're viewing it on.
+If the indicator goes red for any reason, you can simply reconnect by reloading the web page.

+Once it's up and running, you control the device from the web interface.
+If the LEDs are off, they can be activated in the current mode by pressing the user switch.
+After a short delay (user settable in the interface), the LEDs will operate in the selected mode.

 ## Hardware

 The circuit is pretty simple: